informedcitizenry/6502.Net/Docs/SymbolsAndScopes.md

 Lda nop // no error
 ```

-Symbols can share names with registers, but the presence of a register in an operand for a CPU instruction might cause an unexpected compilation result or even an error.
+Symbols can share names with registers, but for certain addressing modes the presence of a register in an operand for a CPU instruction might cause an unexpected compilation result or even an error.
 To avoid this you would need to refactor the operand expression.

 ```
         a = 3